credibil/docs/src/v1-using/index.md

     production use!
 </div>

-The Credibil VC API comprises a library with two top-level features that form the backbone of OpenID for Verifiable Credentials.
+The Credibil API comprises a library with two top-level features that form the backbone of OpenID for Verifiable Credentials.

 - [Issuer](./issuer/index.md) — based on the [OpenID for Verifiable Credential Issuance]